The name of this organization shall be the Governor's Committee for People with Disabilities, hereinafter referred to as the Governor's Committee.

 A. All members of the Governor’s Committee are expected to regularly attend committee meetings and to prepare for and actively participate in committee discussions.

-H. Notification of meetings will be sent via email to the email address provided by the member and will be posted to the Governor’s Committee’s website.
+I. Notification of meetings will be sent via email to the email address provided by the member and will be posted to the Governor’s Committee’s website.
 This shall be deemed adequate notice.
-If a member requires notification of meetings in another format, a member would request this accommodation from the Governor’s Committee Chairperson.
+If a member requires notification of meetings in another format, they shall request this accommodation from the Governor’s Committee Chairperson.

-J. Time shall be reserved at each meeting for public comment on issues affecting people with disabilities.
-The Governor’s Committee may choose to respond to public comment it has received in writing as it deems needed and appropriate.
+K. Time shall be reserved at each meeting for public comment on issues affecting people with disabilities.
+The Governor’s Committee may choose to respond to public comment it has received in writing or by other means during open meeting, as it deems needed and appropriate.

 Section 2: Quorum